Sky Lakes Wilderness

 With large broad plateau areas and so many lakes, there are more than 100 miles of hiking trails in the wilderness.
 The Pacific Crest National Scenic Trail traverses the entire wilderness north-south for a distance of about 35 miles.
 However, the PCT tends to stay well away from lakes and streams as it keeps to the high country on its journey.
 The three main lake basins see heavy impact from human visitors in the warmer months as they are prime targets for fishermen who like to camp deep in the woods.
 The trail to the summit of Mt.
 McLoughlin is also quite popular but it's a very strenuous day hike.

-Reflections in the clear water of Sky Lakes Wilderness
+Reflections in the pure water of Sky Lakes Wilderness

 Other photos are courtesy of the US Forest Service